 What is a power of attorney and what is it for?

 A power of attorney in Law is the will of a person (principal) to authorise another (agent) to do something that may affect the person granting the power in their own person and/or their own assets.
-Thus, it consists of a kind of authorisation, empowerment or consent so that the person receiving the power can act on behalf of the one granting it with the same effects as if the person who gave the power were acting themselves.
+Thus, it consists of a kind of authorisation, empowerment or consent so that the person receiving the power can act on behalf of the one granting it with the same effects as if the person who gave the power acted on their own behalf.

 When is it necessary for the power of attorney to be notarised?

-In basic terms, when it comes to the following powers: powers of attorney for litigation, general powers of attorney, and powers of attorney intended for an act that must be drafted in this public deed or registered in some registry, it is necessary to make a notarial power of attorney.
-Also, commercial powers of attorney in which the management body of a company authorises a specific person to act for one or several acts.
+In basic terms, when it comes to the following powers: powers for litigation, general powers and powers aimed at an act that must be drafted in this public deed or registered in some registry, it is necessary to make a notarial power of attorney.
+Also commercial powers in which the management body of a company allows a certain person to act for one or several acts.

 How to make a power of attorney?

-The requirements are relatively simple to make a power of attorney, it being enough that the person who wants to grant the power goes to a notary with their valid DNI (or corresponding identification document).
+The requirements are relatively simple to make a power of attorney, it being enough for the person who wants to grant the power to go to a notary with their valid DNI (or corresponding identification document).
 This person must be of legal age and be in full mental capacity.

 Furthermore, to grant a power of attorney it is necessary to have the details (name, surnames and DNI) of the person (or persons) to whom the power of attorney is to be granted.
 In the case of empowering several people, the manner in which they are authorised to act must be determined.
 That is, it must be indicated whether the action will take place through the joint agreement and execution of the attorneys (joint power) or if they can proceed individually (several power).